-Strategic Planning and Analytics

-Organizations that align their mission, identity and strategy with their technology products and services have the greatest likelihood of sustained success.
-When analytics provide ongoing feedback on performance, entrepreneurial, lean and traditional organizations can adjust to market conditions and the desire of customers.
-This course introduces techniques for strategic planning, architecting aligned organizations and implementing analytic streams of data allow leaders and members of organizations to guide their organizations.

-Data Visualization and Mining

-This course introduces theory and concepts relating to the effective display of data with a focus on quantitative data.
-Concepts provide the basis for selecting, designing and presenting graphs based on multidimensional data.
-Current tools are used to graph the correct data, alert decision makers to problems and display data geographically.
-Current tools are used to graph the correct data, alert decision makers to problems and display data geographically.

-Business Intelligence and Data Management

-Business intelligence focuses on the use of information to drive effective business actions.
-It is the vehicle to achieve maximum business value from both developing and mature data warehouses.
-This course provides a comprehensive overview of business, technical and cultural implications of business intelligence.
-It explores a wide range of contemporary issues, including data warehousing and data mining theory and practice, tools and techniques for delivering business intelligence, information and knowledge management, implementation and exploitation of emerging technologies, CRM, process reengineering, supply chain management and geographic information systems.
-The course particularly focuses on Data Mining, a computer-assisted process of evaluating enormous sets of data to find previously undiscovered patterns, draw conclusions and then make decisions based on these patterns.

-BUS450 CREDITS: 3 PREREQUISITE(S): BUS415

-ROI Based Decision Making and Negotiations

-This course is centered on 12 negotiation exercises that simulate competitive business situations.
-Specific topics covered include distributive bargaining (split the pie!), mutual gains framework, mixed motive bargaining (several issues at stake) with two and with more than two parties, auctions and fair division.
-Ethical dilemmas in negotiation are discussed at various times throughout the course.
-There are two principal objectives for this course.
-The first is to provide the student with negotiation tools that enable them to achieve their negotiation objectives in a fair and responsible fashion.
+Organizations that align their mission, identity and strategy with the sustained success.
+When analytics provide ongoing feedback on per market conditions and the desire of customers.
+This course introduc and implementing analytic streams of data allow leaders and membe formance, entrepreneurial, lean es techniques for strategic plar and traditional organizations can adjust to ning, architecting aligned organizations BUS420 CREDITS: 3 PREREQUISITE(S): NONE Data Visualization and Mining  🛞 This course introduces theory and concepts relating to the effective basis for selecting, designing and presenting graphs based on multio decision makers to problems and display data geographically.
+Curren problems and display data geographically. dimensional data.
+Current tools are used to graph the correct data, alert BUS440 CREDITS: 3 PREREQUISITE(S): NONE Business Intelligence and Data Management ଚ୍ଚ୍ଚିତ୍ର Business intelligence focuses on the use of information to drive effervalue from both developing and mature data warehouses.
+This cours implications of business intelligence.
+It explores a wide range of corpractice, tools and techniques for delivering business intelligence, in of emerging technologies, CRM, process reengineering, supply chair particularly focuses on Data Mining, a computer-assisted process of draw conclusions and then make decisions based on these patterns. e provides a comprehensive over ntemporary issues, including da nformation and knowledge man n management and geographic i evaluating enormous sets of da erview of business, technical and cultural ta warehousing and data mining theory and agement, implementation and exploitation information systems.
+The course BUS450 CREDITS: 3 PREREQUISITE(S): BUS415 ROI Based Decision Making and Negotiations ୍ଚ This course is centered on 12 negotiation exercises that simulate co bargaining (split the pie!), mutual gains framework, mixed motive ba auctions and fair division.
+Ethical dilemmas in negotiation are discu objectives for this course.
+The first is to provide the student with ne fair and responsible fashion.
 The second is to learn by doing.
-That is, we provide a forum in which you actively apply these tools to a wide variety of business-oriented negotiation settings.

-Big Data Analytics

-This course is an application of Big Data concepts including algorithms, analytics, and visualization of Big Data such as dashboards and predictive models.
-Artificial life algorithms and data mining concepts are implemented.
-Some of the modeling will include linear and logistic regression.
-Statistical and machine learning will be studied and investigated in areas such as medical informatics and biology.
+That is variety of business-oriented negotiation settings. argaining (several issues at stak issed at various times throughou gotiation tools that enable them e) with two and with more than two parties, ut the course.
+There are two principal n to achieve their negotiation objectives in a BUS455 CREDITS: 3 PREREQUISITE(S): NONE Big Data Analytics  🗞 This course is an application of Big Data concepts including algorith predictive models.
+Artificial life algorithms and data mining concept regression.
+Statistical and machine learning will be studied and investored and the studied and th ts are implemented.
+Some of th e modeling will include linear and logistic CFR101 CREDITS: 3 PREREQUISITE(S): NONE

-COMPUTER FORENSICS (CFR)

-CFR101 CREDITS: 3 PREREQUISITE(S): NONE